 git-workflow.md | Imperative commits, feature branches, linter-before-commit |

-security.md | No secrets in code, parameterized SQL, HTTPS only |
+security.md | No secrets in code, parameterised SQL, HTTPS only |

-testing.md | Happy path + edge cases + error paths, per-language frameworks |
+testing.md | Happy path plus edge and error cases, per-language frameworks |

-rust.md | anyhow/thiserror, no unwrap(), Service<R: Repository> pattern |
+rust.md | anyhow / thiserror, no unwrap(), the Service<R: Repository> pattern |

-python-django.md | Django 5 + DRF, mssql-django, managed = False models, uv not pip |
+python-django.md | Django 5 + DRF, mssql-django, managed = False, uv over pip |

 api-design.md | RFC 9457 errors, cursor pagination, rate-limit headers on all paths |

-patterns.md | Repository pattern, error handling strategy per layer |
+patterns.md | Repository pattern, per-layer error-handling strategy |

 agents.md | When to delegate to subagents, parallel execution, plugin-to-task mapping |